FLUX-SE/all_docs/en_US/spat_revolution_doc/Spatialisation_Technology_Panning_Algorithms.md

 > ★ SPCAP panning can do a good job of translating surround audio mixes from one speaker configuration to another.

 ## Ambisonic Equivalent Panning (AEP)

-!> AEP is only available in the Ultimate version of _SPAT Revolution_.

 In common with the channel based panning types we have covered so far, Ambisonics is a technology that also distributes virtual sound sources in space.
 Yet it achieves this in a fundamentally different way.
 Ambisonics rely on a two-step process.